Keats/tera2/README.md

 - [ ] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
 - [ ] Nice reporting with Ariadne (make it optional)
 - [ ] Feature to load templates from a glob with optional dep
+- [ ] Add a way to add global variables to the Tera struct that are passed on every render
 - [ ] Shitload of tests
 - [ ] More fuzzing